Myths through the ages

 One other shock, which should really not be a shock, is that advanced technologies are not going to replace insurance agents / brokers at all.
 (Advanced technologies are not going to replace insurance carriers either.)
 The only way without brokers is for each State in the United States to change their laws to permit consumers’ and enterprises’ risk exposures to be managed entirely by technology – that is, to legally allow technology to replace the insurance agent/broker function.
 Until that happens, there is that inconvenient legal truth that agents or brokers must be involved in the commerce of insurance.

-I can’t swallow the kool-aid that people are drinking that believe agents/brokers are going to be replaced by technology.
+I can’t swallow the kool-aid that people are drinking that believe agents/brokers are going to be replaced by technology (not even by generativeAI).
 Nor can I be so myopic as to believe that any State will put insurance client’s (personal or corporate) assets at risk because of people who are so blinded and deluded with technology that they believe that technology will conquer all.

 A second shock, which again should really not be a shock, is that algorithms and data models – regardless of which technology is used – will remain under the watchful eye of insurance regulators in the jurisdictions that an insurer does or wants to conduct commerce.